 For a short while as a kid, I thought every home in America was like the McCallister's.
 While that's certainly not true, many Americans love to go "big" when it comes to Christmas.
-The classic American phenomenon is something fine art photographer Danelle Manthey loves to explore in her ongoing series, American Christmas.
+The classic American phenomenon is something fine art photographer Danelle Manthey explores in her ongoing series, American Christmas.

 Now available to enjoy in a new book, the photographs reveal some of the most ambitious home festive displays and also turns the lens on the people behind them – exploring the passion, nostalgia, and utopian vision behind these visceral, site-specific wonders.